franck-boullier/utils/terraform/gcp/ci.web.server/README.md

 ## What we want to acheive:

 - Create a Compute Instance.
-- Configure that CI so it can run a web server.
+- Configure that Instance so it can run a web server.
-- Configure the CI so it can pull from the code repository where the code for the web server is hosted.
+- Configure the Instance so it can pull from the code repository where the code for the web server is hosted.
 - The state resources created for a given service will be maintained in a GCP Bucket.

 ## Pre-requisite: